 AMR occurs when microbes such as fungi, viruses, parasites and bacteria develop resistance to one or more antimicrobial drugs, thus these drugs are no longer effective in killing or inhibiting the growth of the targeted pathogen

 Accordingly to an ECDC study, it is estimated that in the European Union and in the European Economic Area (EU/EEA), 35,000 people die each year due to infections caused by resistant bacteria.
 The burden on the European population is comparable to that of inﬂuenza, tuberculosis and HIV/AIDS combined.

-Research activities, funded through the research and innovation framework programmes, follow a One Health approach and aim to effectively prevent, detect and treat drug-resistant infections in humans and animals by developing new tools and solutions.
+Research and innovation activities, funded through the research and innovation framework programmes, follow a One Health approach and aim to effectively prevent, detect and treat drug-resistant infections in humans and animals by developing new tools and solutions.

 Projects and results